 Interconnection approval: Needed to connect your solar system to the grid, ensuring compliance with utility requirements.

-Permit requirements vary by town and state.
+Solar permit requirements vary by town and state.
 Many require electrical permits, while some require a building permit for solar panel installations.
 Some towns even have a dedicated solar photovoltaic permit.
 However, solar installations must comply with the National Electrical Code (NEC), building codes, and local requirements.

 Solar Permit Services